scottdware/npp-syntax/README.md

 ## npp-syntax

 This repo has all of my custom language definitions (syntax) for Notepad++.
-Normal and Obsidian themes are available.

 * Go
 * Junos SLAX
 * Windows PowerShell
+* Markdown

 ### Installation